Ghost1995/beginner_tutorials/README.md

 ```
 mkdir -p ~/catkin_ws/src
 ```

+## Run Instructions

-Now, to run this code, three terminals are required.
+To run this code, three terminals are required.

 Set environment vairables and run roscore in Terminal 1:
 ```